nicojanssens/1tp/README.md

 `onetp.transports.webrtc` also requires to specify what `signaling` server it should use.
 Additionally, this transports accepts all [simple-peer](https://github.com/feross/simple-peer) (data channel) options.

 When creating a server instance without specifying which transports to use, 1tp
-  * always activates TCP and UDP transports, and
+  * activates the transports that are compatible with the runtime -- see compatibility table below, and
   * activates TURN if environment variables `TURN_ADDR`, `TURN_PORT`, `TURN_USER`, `TURN_PASS` and `ONETP_REGISTRAR` are all set ~~OR if config.json is present (the structure of this file is defined in config.json.template)~~

 ### `server.listen([listeningInfo][, callback])`